radius-project/bicep-types-aws/artifacts/bicep/aws/aws.dms/default/types.md

 * **Settings**: [DataProvider_Settings](#dataprovidersettings): The property identifies the exact type of settings for the data provider.
 * **Tags**: [Tag](#tag)[]: An array of key-value pairs to apply to this resource.

-## DataProvider_Settings
-### Properties

-## Tag
-### Properties
-* **Key**: string (Required): The key name of the tag.
-You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
-* **Value**: string (Required): The value for the tag.
-You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
-You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 ## AWS.DMS/InstanceProfileProperties
 ### Properties
 * **AvailabilityZone**: string: The property describes an availability zone of the instance profile.